Tran Trung Tin

 -

-Tran Trung Tin, a talented man with an exceptional life, was born into a bizarre epoch of Vietnamese history.
-Stuck in extreme disillusionment and suppression, forbidden to speak up his thoughts, Tran Trung Tin turned to art.
-In this strange twist of fate, the once-actor/screenwriter spent the entire last half of his life painting ceaselessly and quietly; unexpectedly becoming one of the most absurd and brilliant phenomena of Vietnamese painting.
+Tran Trung Tin – a man of rare talent and an exceptional life – was born into one of the most turbulent periods of Vietnamese history.
+Silenced and suffocated by disillusionment, forbidden to speak his mind, he turned to painting.
+In this twist of fate, the former actor and screenwriter spent the second half of his life painting quietly and relentlessly, becoming – almost unexpectedly – one of the most remarkable and singular figures in Vietnamese art.

-Tran Trung Tin painted to release himself from oppression,
+Tran Trung Tin painted to free himself from oppression,

 to seek salvation,

-He painted in a struggle “to overcome the atrocity we were all living in” (1)
+He painted, as his friend Tu Huy once said, “to overcome the atrocity we were all living in.”

 Tran Trung Tin’s art courageously preserves and embraces what the people of his time had been forced to abandon in order to survive and adapt to the chaotic times that followed.
-A strange audacious bird, an outsider in his own Motherland, an outcast from his era, Tran Trung Tin’s continues to sing, as “Truth cannot be executed / Beauty cannot be buried” (2), giving voice to the muted, recalling memories of what was once denied by historical turbulences
+A strange and defiant bird, an outsider in his own homeland, an outcast from his era, Tran Trung Tin’s voice continues to sing, echoing the words of his own 1964 poem: “Truth cannot be executed / Beauty cannot be buried.”
+His paintings give voice to those who were muted, and recall memories of what history once sought to erase.

 (Edited from excerpts provided by Manzi Art Space)